oliverjam/learn-react/02-component-proponent/README.md

 You may be wondering how we get these React components to actually show up on the page.

-React consists of two libraries—the main `React` library and a specific `ReactDOM` library for rendering to the DOM (since React can also render to e.g. VR or Native).
+React consists of two libraries—the main `React` library and a specific `ReactDOM` library for rendering to the DOM (since React can also be used to create VR or Native mobile apps).

 We use the `ReactDOM.render()` function to put our app in the DOM.
 It takes an element as the first argument and a DOM node as the second.